dataethics4all-foundation/Chloe-Feng-Classifying-Buildings/README.md

 Dataset Overview: The dataset for this project was downloaded from the Google Landmarks Dataset V2: https://github.com/cvdfoundation/google-landmark.

-All sources used in this project are listed in the presentation slides.
+All sources' links used in this project are listed in the presentation slides.

 The following are the citations of two papers the dataset used depends on: